Bambam320/Fakeify/README.md

 ```
 ***Entity Relationship Model***

-Each character in the schema has many spells and each spell belongs to a single character.
+The User has many playlists and each of those playlists has many songs.
+Each song also belongs to an album and an artist.
+The artist also has many albums.

 ![](client/public/ERD.png  "Entity Relationship Model")

-***Login and SignUp Pages***
+***Login and Sign Up Pages***

 ![](client/public/LoginSignupPage.png  "Login and Sign Up Page Example")